Nancy Kirk (geologist): Education

 Image of Newnham College in Cambridge where Kirk pursued geology.

 Kirk attended Mansfield's Queen Elizabeth's Girls' Grammar School where she won a competition in 1985, which granted her an opportunity to study in the faculty of natural sciences in Newnham College, Cambridge.
 Though she had originally planned to continue studying botany, Nancy developed a newfound interest in geology after finding great inspiration from the professors in the geology department: Brian Harland, Teddy Bullard, and Professor O. T. Jones.

-In the year 1939, a time where women could not hold degrees, she was awarded the Bathurst Prize based on the exceptional grades she received during her studies in geology.
+In the year 1939, a time when women could not hold degrees, she was awarded the Bathurst Prize based on the exceptional grades she received during her studies in geology.
 She then received the Harkness Scholarship as well as the Bathurst Research Studentship which gave her an opportunity to begin research (under professor O. T. Jones) in what is now known as Powys, Wales.
 Kirk left Cambridge in the wake of World War II when she was sent to work at the Royal Ordnance Factory in 1942.
 Shortly after the war, in 1945 Nancy was able to return to Cambridge.
 She remained at Cambridge for the rest of her studies and received her PhD later in 1949, this was when females could finally receive degrees.
 After receiving her doctorate, Kirk went to work in Birmingham at the university for two years before moving to live in her area of research, a country between Pontfaen, Breconshire, and Presteigne, Radnorshire.